jatinsharma0e0/classic-snake-game/replit.md

 - `db:push`: Database schema synchronization

 The application is designed for real-time interactive experiences with 3D graphics, audio feedback, and persistent user data.
 The modular architecture allows for easy extension of game mechanics, additional storage backends, and enhanced 3D features.

+## Recent Changes

+**Migration Completed (January 16, 2025):**
+- Successfully migrated from Replit Agent to Replit environment
+- Fixed React application to redirect to Snake game as landing page
+- Adjusted decorative apple positioning to avoid overlap with snake emoji
+- Server running properly on port 5000 with client/server separation
+- Snake game accessible at root (/) and /snake routes
+- All security best practices implemented